lilab-bcb/cumulus/docs/cellranger.rst

 #.
 Copy your FASTQ files to the workspace using gsutil_ in your unix terminal.

 	You should upload folders of FASTQ files.
 The uploaded folder (for one flowcell) should contain one subfolder for each sample belong to the this flowcell. **In addition, the subfolder name and the sample name in your sample sheet MUST be the same.** Each subfolder contains FASTQ files for that sample.
+Please note that if your FASTQ file are downloaded from the Sequence Read Archive (SRA) from NCBI, you must rename your FASTQs to follow the bcl2fastq `file naming conventions`_.

 	Example::